diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 4-starwars_count.js `
  Self-paced manual review  Panel footer - Controls
 ### 5. Loripsum
-mandatory         Progress vs Score  Task Body Write a script that gets the contents of a webpage and stores it in a file.
+Task Body Write a script that gets the contents of a webpage and stores it in a file.
 * The first argument is the URL to request
 * The second argument the file path to store the body response
 * The file must be UTF-8 encoded